Abdullah-Al-Muti: Early life

-Born in to the Sheikh family of a village in Sirajganj District, Muti was the eldest among five sons and six daughters of Sheikh Moin Sharafuddin and Halima Sharafuddin.
+Abdullah Al-Muti was on 1 January 1930 in Fulbari village of Sirajganj in East Bengal.
+His father's name is Sheikh Moin Sharafuddin and his mother is Halima Begum.
 In 1945, attending matriculation (presently SSC) from Muslim High School, Dhaka he placed second in Kolkata board.
 Two years later he passes IA exam (presently HSC) and got admitted in the University of Dhaka.
-He completed his B.Sc. and M.Sc. in Physics standing first class first in 1952 and 1953 respectively.
+He completed his B.Sc. and M.Sc. in physics standing first class first in 1952 and 1953 respectively.
 Then he got a scholarship from US government and went to University of Chicago, Illinois.
 There he accomplished MA (education) and PhD (education) in 1960 and 1962 respectively.

 Career

 Muti started his career as a lecturer in physics at the Rajshahi Government College in 1954.
 He became professor in the same college in 1955.
 He held the post Director, Education Extension Center, Dhaka from 1965 to 1973.
 He also assumed office as Education and Culture Councilor at different foreign embassies of Bangladesh, Joint Secretary, Additional Secretary and Secretary at Education and Science Ministry at different times.
 After his retirement in 1986, he was the chief adviser of Secondary Scientific Education Program financed by ADB and UNDP.
 Besides he also presented several science related popular programs in radio and television.

 Muti started writing on science since his school days.
 At that time he contributed articles to the Dainik Azad ('Mukuler Mahfil') and Monthly Mohammadi.
 He was also associated with editing tabloid magazines named 'Mukul' and 'Mukul Fouz'.
-Besides, he also wrote about prospects of education in the Monthly 'Hullor' and 'Dilruba.
+Besides, he also wrote about prospects of education in the Monthly 'Hullor' and 'Dilruba'.

 Muti wrote 27 books on science and education.
 He also translated 10 books from English into Bengali.
 He was the executive editor of UNESCO Batayan, a quarterly Bengali edition of Unesco Courier from 1982 until his death.